More than 1,200 sexual assault survivors helped since 2023.

 File a Civil Maryland Juvenile Detention Center Abuse Lawsuit

-If you have experienced physical or sexual abuse at a Maryland juvenile detention center, you may be eligible to file a civil lawsuit or participate in an existing one against the state, the facility, and the perpetrator.
+If you have experienced physical or sexual abuse at a Maryland juvenile detention center, you may be eligible to file a minor sexual abuse lawsuit or participate in an existing one against the state, the facility, and the perpetrator.

 A civil lawsuit enables you to seek monetary damages to compensate for the harm you’ve experienced.
 Additionally, it can establish a public record documenting the abuse to let other survivors know they are not alone and encourage them to come forward.